On this page:

 - Pause Items: When this setting is set to yes, items that have exceeded the maximum budget amount for the budget period can automatically be paused.

-- Reenable Items: The script applies a Google Ads label to all items it pauses and uses the same label to enable those items at the beginning of the budget period.
+- Reenable Items: The script applies a Google Ads label to all items.
+It pauses and uses the same label to enable those items at the beginning of the budget period.

-- Text Of Label To Add: The name of the Google Ads label to add to items which exceeded the budget and are paused.
+- Text Of Label To Add: The name of the Google Ads label to add to items that exceeded the budget and are paused.
 This label is used to automatically find these items to reactivate them when the next budget period starts.

 - Aggregate Costs: When checked, the combined cost of all matching items is compared to the budget.
 When left unchecked, each item that matches the search criteria is evaluated independently.